 If you believe that March, April, and May will always be a tough time of year, then it will be.
 But it doesn’t have to be this way.
 My napkin math convinced me to find joy during the spring semester and “remove the suck from spring”.
 I’m wrapping up my 17th year and I find myself in unfamiliar territory: I’ve got fewer days in front of me than behind as an educator.
 It’s forced me to think about my legacy and what I hope to leave behind.
 Do I want to survive and endure thirty years as an educator or do I want to make an impact each and every day?
 My goal is the latter, and I’ll never accomplish this by wishing away three months every year.

 There will inevitably be tough days, but I’m working hard to keep a difficult moment or day in context.
 Through reflection, we learn from adversity and struggle and if we apply these lessons we can prevent a rough day from growing into a tough week, month, or quarter.
 There are fewer than 30 school days left for many of us.
-Let’s help each other make each one count.
+Let’s make each one count.